-Since 2016, the elementary school Elmen is the first of three nature park schools of the Nature Park Tyrolean Lech.
-Recently, there was great excitement and hectic activity, as the evaluation was imminent.
+Since 2016, Elmen primary school has been the first of three nature park schools in the Tiroler Lech nature park.
+Recently, there was a lot of excitement and hustle and bustle as the evaluation was about to take place.
 The criteria set by the VNÖ (Association of Nature Parks in Austria) were checked.

 In accordance with the mission statement and the learning objectives of the Nature Park School VS Elmen, which deals, among other things, with environmentally friendly and responsible action in the Tyrolean Lech Nature Park as well as with the unique habitats and animal and plant species worthy of protection, numerous activities were set.
-Together with the Tiroler Lech Nature Park, many exciting excursions and lectures were organized and held.
-Highlights included a visit to the nature exhibition " Der letzte Wilde" near Reutte, the excursion to the lady's slipper area in Martinauer Au and the insight into the LIFE Lech project.
-The students were given the opportunity to immerse themselves in the world of wildlife, amphibians and beekeeping.
-Together, the Nature Park School VS Elmen and the Nature Park Tyrolean Lech were allowed to set up a nature park corner in the school as well as a scent trail in the outdoor facilities of the Nature Park House Klimmbrücke.
-A colorful program of advanced training was also offered for the teachers.
+Together with the Tiroler Lech Nature Park, many exciting excursions and lectures were organised and held.
+Highlights included the visit to the nature exhibition " Der letzte Wilde" near Reutte, the excursion to the lady's slipper area in Martinauer Au and the insight into the LIFE Lech project.
+The pupils were given the opportunity to immerse themselves in the world of wild animals, amphibians and beekeeping.
+Together, the Nature Park School VS Elmen and the Nature Park Tyrolean Lech were allowed to set up a Nature Park Corner in the school as well as a scent trail in the outdoor facilities of the Nature Park House Klimmbrücke.
+A colourful programme of further training was also offered for the teachers.
 The topics of the Tyrolean Lech Nature Park, geology, the alluvial forest and the LIFE Lech project were on the agenda.

 The auditor who carried out the evaluation found that the criteria were met to the fullest satisfaction.
-She thanked for the great commitment of the principal and the great offer from the Nature Park Tiroler Lech.
+She thanked the headmaster for his great commitment and the great offer from the Tiroler Lech Nature Park.
 The director of the Nature Park School VS Elmen Simon Walch said about this success: "This makes us incredibly proud!
-It fills us with great joy that we have met all the criteria in the evaluation of the nature park school to the highest extent.
+It fills us with great joy that we fulfilled all the criteria to the highest degree in the evaluation of the nature park school.
 This is a confirmation of our work."
 The Association of Nature Parks of Austria sent the recertification certificate to the school with a hearty congratulations.
 The nature park team would also like to join in the congratulations and looks forward to continued good and constructive cooperation!

-The students of the Elmen Nature Park School regularly write letters to readers for the newspapers.
+The pupils of the Elmen Nature Park School regularly write letters to readers for the newspapers.
 We are also allowed to show the valuable mail on our homepage:

-The students of the Nature Park Elementary School Elmen have written a letter for the "dear Mr. Bluatschink"... or may we call it a statement of support?
+The pupils of the Elmen Nature Park Elementary School have written a letter for the "dear Mr. Bluatschink"... or may we call it a statement of support?
 Dedication and commitment are clear!

 When the nature park comes to school...